AmineDjeghri/awesome-os-setup/README.md

     print('Allocated:', round(torch.cuda.memory_allocated(0)/1024**3,1), 'GB')
     print('Cached:   ', round(torch.cuda.memory_reserved(0)/1024**3,1), 'GB')
 ```
-- PyCharm envs: You can clean out old PyCharm interpreters that are no longer associated with a project via Settings -> Project Interpreter, click on the gear in the top right, then click "More".
-This gives you a listing where you can get rid of old virtualenvs that PyCharm thinks are still around (https://stackoverflow.com/a/34993725)
+- PyCharm envs: You can clean out old PyCharm interpreters that are no longer associated with a project see the image here .
+- This gives you a listing where you can get rid of old virtualenvs that PyCharm thinks are still around

 ### Advanced Software